Duomo (San Romolo)

 portico) contains a fresco of The Crucifixion (c.1430) by Fra

-Angelico, along with a fresco (and its sinopia) of the Madonna and
+Angelico, along with a fresco (and its sinopia) of the Virgin and

 Child originally a lunette in the cloister, also said to be by him.
 To